dougeby/IntuneDocs/InTuneDocs/DeployUse/policies-to-protect-windows-pcs-in-microsoft-intune.md

 # Use policies to help protect Windows PCs that run the Intune client software

-Microsoft Intune offers three policies that you can use to help ensure the security of Windows PCs when they are managed by the [Intune client software](manage-windows-pcs-with-microsoft-intune.md).
+Microsoft Intune offers three policies that you can use to help ensure the security of Windows PCs that the [Intune client software](manage-windows-pcs-with-microsoft-intune.md) manages.

 ## Software updates